A quality-enforcement framework that blocks non-compliant code edits until issues are resolved.

 About this skill

-PAW: quality-enforcement framework between Copilot + codebase.
-Runs gates on every file edit, blocks tool use until violations fixed.
+Quality-enforcement layer between agent + codebase.
+Runs gates (checks) on every edit.
+Blocks until violations fixed.
 Real-time linter at agent level.

 Layout